 Chronic Dry Eye

-The signs and symptoms of Chronic Dry Eye (also called Dry Eye Syndrome or Dry Eye Disease) vary from person to person, but here are some of the most common you should know about:
+Dry eye is a condition caused by lack of oil or tears in the outer layer of the eye.
+The causes, signs, and symptoms of Chronic Dry Eye (also called Dry Eye Syndrome or Dry Eye Disease) vary from person to person, but here are some of the most common indicators you should know about:

 - Occasional blurry vision